Pen Names and The Famous Writers Who Use Them

-PEN NAMES AND THE FAMOUS AUTHORS WHO USE THEM
+PEN NAMES AND THE FAMOUS WRITERS WHO USE THEM

 A pen name, also known as a nom de plume or a pseudonym, is an assumed name used by an author, in place of their own name.

 Some authors write exclusively under their pen name, while others write under both their actual name and their pen name (or multiple pen names, in some cases).

 But, why do authors use pen names?
 And how do they come up with the pen names they use?

 While the answer for that varies from author to author, we have come up with a list of 8 famous authors who have used pen names, and the reasons behind their decision to forgo their real names on their books.